 4. Represent Latter-day Saint Scouts, Scouters, and Scouting families at BSA National Jamborees, World Scout Jamborees, and other Scouting events by providing Latter-day Saint Scouting exhibits, sponsoring Latter-day Saint Scouting events, and so on.

 5. Provide a forum for connecting Latter-day Saint Scouters across the world to help them be more effective in using Scouting to further the youth objectives of The Church of Jesus Christ of Latter-day Saints.

 6. Provide communications to Latter-day Saints involved in Scouting and others domestically and across the world concerning the benefits of Scouting in helping their youth reach their potential, develop life skills, develop character traits, and prepare them…for Life.

 7. Continue to build bridges of “friendship, fellowship, and faith” with our Scouting friends from all different backgrounds and denominations around the world.

 8. Develop and promote a Religious Award to help Latter-day Saint Scouts, Scouting leaders, and families learn and apply their Duty to God.
 Provide written materials to describe the requirements for Scouts and leaders to earn the award and provide helps and materials to assist them in earning the award.

 9. Sponsor annual Conferences for Latter-day Saint Scouters at Philmont Scout Ranch.

 10. Develop materials to support the efforts of Latter-day Saint Scouters worldwide.

-11. Work with the BSA for needed major maintenance of the Latter-day Saint chapel at Philmont Scout Ranch.
+11. Work with the BSA for periodic checks and necessary maintenance of the chapel built by and used by Latter-day Saints at Philmont Scout Ranch.

 13. Encourage occasional Scouting encampments for Latter-day Saint Scouts, normally on a Scouting regional or area basis.